 How to Approach a Difficult Family Member

 You can't change how someone else acts, so don't waste your time trying.
-What you do have control over, is how you act.
-Debbie Mandel, MA, a stress reduction specialist and coach, agrees that if you don't like what you see in a difficult family member, change what you see and how you react.
-You can't always avoid interactions with difficult family members, so use these tips to make the best of get-togethers.
+What you do have control over is how you behave.
+Debbie Mandel, MA, a stress-reduction specialist and coach, agrees that if you don't like what you see in a difficult family member, then focus on the only thing you can control: how you act and react.

 Meet on Neutral Ground

 Interacting somewhere you both feel comfortable can help create a calm atmosphere.
 If you or your family member has major issues tied to a particular location, suggest the event or activity take place somewhere else.
 Meeting in public places often makes people act on their best behavior, so having Christmas at a rented event space might be more comfortable than gathering at Mom's house, for example.

 Before meeting with your family member, think of all the qualities you like about them; and in your mind separate who they are as a person from their behavior.
 Focusing on the good rather than the bad will prepare you for dealing with the actions that annoy you.
 This is because your stress level won't already be heightened before you even see the person, in turn making it easier for you to interact with them calmly.

 Imagine what this interaction will look like specifically based on your previous experiences with this person.
 Typically, difficult family members have a certain behavioral pattern that is easy to track once you become aware of it.
 Based on their past behavior, mentally prepare yourself to deal with any possible scenarios you think may unfold.
 By doing so, you may find that you have an easier time reacting appropriately.